Inés Weinberg de Roca

 No, all e-, evidence is really compelling.
 I, I, we do not have non-compelling evidence.
 What we have is witnesses we be-, believe are – we assess as credible and others we do not consider credible but the evidence is compelling.

-And sometimes perhaps it’s less compelling because it might come less, be perceive as less compelling because it has been filtered through time.
+And sometimes perhaps it’s less compelling because it might come less, be perceived as less compelling because it has been filtered through time.
 Because now when we listen to evidence, so many years passed so it’s not with the same emotion that the testimonies are being given now than ten years ago.

 DJH: And that was one of the qu-, further questions I had.
 You talked about delay and that, and that (__), says something about the quality of evidence sometimes.